We sing a variety of styles of music from Pop and Rock through to World music. There are no auditions so anyone can join - regardless of experience.

 Colin began singing as a child and has always loved it.

 He studied music at Dartington College of Arts, graduating in 1995.
 Since then he has been teaching singing and piano for various projects including local schools, private tuition, Stagecoach Theatre Arts.
-Recently he taught singing in the Performing Arts department at Exeter College, and is now teaching singing technique at Arts Educational Schools in London to Undergraduate Musical Theatre degree students.
+He taught singing in the Performing Arts department at Exeter College, and in 2017 taught singing technique at Arts Educational Schools in London to Undergraduate Musical Theatre degree students.
 He also teaches privately and can be contacted through his website, www.colinreamusic.co.uk .